 One way to see an embedding of $L(p,q)\# L(p,p-q)$ into $S^4$ is as follows: First, it is an easy observation that if $K$ is a doubly slice knot (that is there exists a smooth unknotted sphere $S\subset S^4$ such that $S\cap S^3=K$), then its double branched cover $\Sigma_2(K)$ embeds in $S^4$ smoothly.
-Moreover by a known result of Zeeman $K \# m(K)$ is a doubly slice knot for any knot $K$ (here $m(K)$ is the mirror of $K$).
-It is a classic fact that $L(p,q)$ is a double branched cover over the the 2-bridge knot $K(p,q)$ (this is exactly where we need $p$ to be odd, as otherwise $K(p,q)$ is a link).
-In particular $L(p,q)\#L(p,p-q)$, being double branched cover of doubly slice knot $K(p,q)\#m(K(p,q))$, embeds in $S^4$ smoothly.
-On the other hand, Fintushel-Stern \cite {FS:lensspace} and independently Gilmer-Livingston \cite{GilmerLivingston} showed this is all that could happen.
+Moreover by a known result of Zeeman $K \#{-m(K)}$ is a doubly slice knot for any knot $K$ (here $-m(K)$ is the mirror of $K$ with the reversed orientation).
+It is a classic fact that $L(p,q)$ is the double branched cover over the 2-bridge knot $K(p,q)$ (this is exactly where we need $p$ to be odd, as otherwise $K(p,q)$ is a link).
+In particular $L(p,q)\#L(p,p-q)$, being the double branched cover of the doubly slice knot $K(p,q)\#{-m(K(p,q))}$, embeds in $S^4$ smoothly.
+On the other hand, Fintushel and Stern \cite{FS:lensspace} showed this is all that could happen.
 That is they proved that $L(p,q)\#L(p,q')$ embeds in $S^4$ if and only if $L(p,q')=L(p,p-q)$ and $p$ is odd.
+(Previously Gilmer and Livingston \cite{GilmerLivingston} had shown this when $p$ was a prime power less than 231, though they also obstructed topological embeddings whereas Fintushel and Stern's work concerned smooth embeddings).
 In particular for $p$ odd, $L(p,q)\#L(p,p-q)$ bounds a rational homology ball in $\mathbb{R}^4$.
-A natural question in this case is to ask whether any of this smooth rational homology balls can be upgraded to be Symplectic or Stein submanifold of $\mathbb{C}^2$.
+A natural question in this case is to ask whether any of this smooth rational homology balls can be upgraded to be symplectic or Stein submanifold of $\mathbb{C}^2$.
 We prove that this is impossible.